-There was one fill event during the third quarter of 2018.
-This report presents field activities, observations, and analytical data for surface and groundwater monitoring samples taken at the Main Quarry Sump and at all monitoring wells for the third quarter/fill event sampling of September 10 and 26 - 28, 2018.
+There was one fill event on February 7, 2019, during the first quarter of 2019; however, sampling could not be done due to the malfunction of sampling equipment.
+Thus, a quarterly sampling, as designed in the revised GPS, was conducted from March 28 to April 1, 2019.
+This report presents field activities, observations, and analytical data for surface and groundwater monitoring samples taken at the Main Quarry Sump and at all monitoring wells for this quarterly sampling.